jeffreyshen19/Is-My-District-Gerrymandered/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TYZQFQ46HNQE6)

 This is a project that estimates how likely a congressional district is gerrymandered based on its geographical compactness, voter wastage, and redistricting control.
-It was last updated for the 115th US Congressional districts (2016 election). **NOT YET DONE**.
+It was last updated for the 115th US Congressional districts (2016 election).

 Check it out at [ismydistrictgerrymandered.us](http://ismydistrictgerrymandered.us).